 28 Ways to Celebrate Black History Month

-Learn more about the exceptional contributions made by African Americans with these interactive ideas for every day of Black History Month.
+Learn more about the exceptional contributions made by African Americans with these ideas for each day of Black History Month.

 Celebrate Black History Month with these twenty-eight ideas, one for each day of February, that recognize the heritage, accomplishments, and culture of African Americans in the United States.